bairunnn/course-info-spring-2025/week06/README.md

 - [_ES Modules: All You Need To Know_](https://konstantin.digital/blog/es-modules-all-you-need-to-know)
 - [OpenStreetMap BigQuery Dataset Reference](https://wiki.openstreetmap.org/wiki/BigQuery_dataset) (also, this [Ultimate Guide to OpenStreetMap & BigQuery](https://carto.com/blog/osm-bigquery) from Carto)

+## From the lecture...

+- Cal-ITP Code:
+  - gtfs-rt-archiver is the tool that fetches GTFS-RT data from agencies around CA every 20 seconds: https://github.com/cal-itp/data-infra/tree/main/services/gtfs-rt-archiver-v3
+  - gtfs-rt-parser is the script that gets run every hour from Airflow, validates the RT feed data, and converts it to JSON-L: https://github.com/cal-itp/data-infra/tree/main/jobs/gtfs-rt-parser-v2 (e.g. [this is the definition of the task](https://github.com/cal-itp/data-infra/blob/main/airflow/dags/parse_and_validate_rt_v2/parse_rt_vehicle_positions.yml) that runs that script from within Airflow)